 I received this book for free from the publisher in exchange for a review.
 All opinions are my own.

 A few kid things today…

-Jeffrey was explaining the “rules of hide and seek” to Bennett this morning.
+Jack was explaining the “rules of hide and seek” to Blake this morning.

 1. Don’t tell everyone where you’re hiding.
-(Bennett likes to announce his location.)
+(Blake likes to announce his location.)

 2. Don’t just curl up somewhere.
 Just because you can’t see someone doesn’t mean they can’t see you.